What is the OSHA walking-working surfaces rule?

 - Provide appropriate personal protective equipment or fall protection systems (i.e., personal fall arrest system, travel restraint system, or a positioning device) to address the slip, trip, and fall hazards identified during the above required hazard assessment.

-- Conduct regular inspections and maintenance of all walking-working surfaces in the workplace.
+- Conduct regular inspections and maintenance of all walking and work surfaces in the workplace.

 - Provide training that enables employees to recognize the hazards of falling and the procedures to be followed to minimize these hazards, including the use of personal fall protection, proper ladder climbing techniques, etc.